-Prescriptions written in other EU or EEC countries or Switzerland must be filled in Finland if they carry the following information:
+Prescriptions written in other EU or EEA countries or Switzerland must be filled in Finland if they carry the following information:

 - patient’s surname, first name and date of birth

 - information on the prescribing professional: surname, first name, professional qualification, direct contact information (e-mail address and phone number or fax with the international prefix), work address (including country) and signature